primap-community/primap2/docs/source/usage/store_and_load.md

 ## Load from disk

-We also provide a function to load datasets back into memory.
+We also provide the function {py:func}`primap2.open_dataset` to load datasets back into memory.
 In this example, we load a minimal dataset.

 ```{code-cell} ipython3